 Bro.
 Eli Soriano was also invited as guest panelist in the DZBB program, “Dis is Manolo and his GENIUS Family” (GENIUS stands for God Eternal News In Universal Salvation).
 Some of the other panelists were Bert Valinton and Domingo Filomeno of Seventh Day Adventist Church, Manuel Manzanilla of Jehovah’s Witnesses, Agustin Tabuñar of Iglesia Spiritista, Onnie Santiago of Iglesia ng Dios Espiritu Santo, Jess Patricio of Roman Catholic Church, Tydee Toloui of Bahai Faith, Miguel Inciong of Iglesia ng Espiritu Santo, Severino Taril, a Dr. Jose Rizal follower, Romulo Aldana, Mr. Khempis, Resty Policarpio, Aldon Tagumpay, and Rudy Natividad.
 For three consecutive years, Bro.
 Eli Soriano received the “Most Outstanding Minister” award in the GENIUS Family.
 No other minister was awarded the same after him.

 Ang Dating Daan television-counterpart program was launched in 1983 through the efforts of Bro.
 Eli Soriano and Bro.
-Daniel Razon (present Vice-Presiding Minister).
+Daniel Razon (Assistant to Overall Servant).
 It was aired on IBC 13.

 In 1997, RJTV 29 accommodated the TV program when it moved out from its former station.
 It once again moved to another station, this time on SBN 21, in the year 2000.
 During this period, the TV program can also be heard nationwide simultaneously on RMN, DZRH, and 100 Radyo Natin radio stations.